ewascatalog/ewascatalog2/readme.md

 2. `make docker-build`: copy docker files to the website and build the docker container
 3. `make docker-start`: start the docker container running
 4. `make r`: install R in the running container
-5. `make database`: create and populates the database with EWAS summary statistics
+5. `make database`: create and populate the database with EWAS summary statistics

 ## Navigating to the website